MrAvantiC/NeoVim-Config/README.md

 There are two ways to specify what files to ignore:

-1. Add them to the global `.agignore`-file located in the `nvim`-folder.
+1. Add them to the global `.ignore`-file located in the `nvim`-folder.
 Suited well for common files like `node-modules` or minified files
-2. Add them to a local .agignore-file in the root of your project-folder.
+2. Add them to a local .ignore-file in the root of your project-folder.
 Suited well for project-specific ignore-patterns.

 ## Autosuggestion
 All filetypes have autosuggestions powered by Deoplete.
 Additionally, JavaScript-files get improved suggestions through code analysis by Tern.